MicrosoftDocs/cpp-docs/docs/c-language/ASAN/ASan.md

 - Stress testing
 - Integrating new source code

 Building with `-fsanitize=address` and using your existing test assets, is a highly recommended step in properly testing your software.
-With just a [simple recompile](#Simple-command-line-interface), you can expose many difficult to find, errors with **no false positives**.
+With just a [simple recompile](#Simple-command-line-interface), you can expose difficult to find, errors with **no false positives**.
 This class of errors is not found with [/RTC](https://docs.microsoft.com/en-us/cpp/build/reference/rtc-run-time-error-checks?view=msvc-160) or [/analyze](https://docs.microsoft.com/en-us/cpp/code-quality/code-analysis-for-c-cpp-overview?view=msvc-160).

 ## Developer Message